Operation Market Garden: Oosterbeek

 To the north of Oosterbeek, the 4th Parachute Brigade led an attempt by the 1st Airborne Division to break through the German lines, but communication difficulties between British paratroopers and General Frederick Browning and the Americans, and enemy resistance, caused the attack to fail with heavy losses.
 The 1st Airborne Division, scattered far and wide and hard pressed by the enemy on all sides, had lost its offensive capability.
 Unable to help Lt.-Col. Frost, who commanded the only battalion that had made it to the Arnhem bridge, the remaining soldiers attempted to withdraw into a defensive pocket at Oosterbeek and hold a bridgehead on the north bank of the Rhine after overwhelming German resistance.

-At 16:00 hours the British 4th Parachute Brigade's withdrawal was supported by the arrival of 35 gliders containing a portion of the 1st Polish Independent Parachute Brigade and its anti-tank battery, who were deployed in a Landing Zone still controlled by the enemy, which killed all but a small contingent of the reinforcements.
-While the drop of the remainder of the Polish paratroopers was postponed due to dense fog, its commander General Sosabowski was parachuted into Driel.
+At 16:00 hours the British 4th Parachute Brigade's withdrawal coincided with the arrival of an estimated 30 gliders at Landing Zone L: 28 containing a portion of the 1st Polish Independent Parachute Brigade and its anti-tank battery and 2 containing carry-overs from the second lift.
+The lift originally had 35 Polish gliders and 8 carry-overs but had taken losses along the way.
+Landing Zone L was under attack by Kampfgruppe Krafft.
+Most of the gliders made good landings but they had to unload under fire with the assistance of 7th King's Own Scottish Borderers.
+Of the eight 6-pounder guns that arrived, only three were unloaded.
+The drop of the remainder of the Polish paratroopers and General Sosabowski was postponed due to dense fog over their airfields.

 Nijmegen

 At 08:20, the 504th Parachute Infantry Regiment made contact with the Grenadier Guards of XXX Corps advancing north at Grave.
 This enabled the regiment to move on to other missions and place the 3rd Battalion in division reserve.
-XXX Corps were 8 mi from Arnhem with six hours in hand, "The earlier delays had been made up" Control of all troops now fell to XXX Corps whose prime objective was to seize the Nijmegen bridge having two companies from the Guards Armoured Division assisted by the US 2nd Battalion, 505th Parachute Infantry Regiment.
+XXX Corps were 8 mi from Arnhem with six hours in hand, "The earlier delays had been made up".
+Control of all troops now fell to XXX Corps whose prime objective was to seize the Nijmegen bridge, having two companies from the Guards Armoured Division assisted by the US 2nd Battalion, 505th Parachute Infantry Regiment.
 The attack got within 400 m of the bridge before being halted; skirmishing continued throughout the night.
 A plan was made to attack the south end of the bridge again with support from the 3rd Battalion, 504th Parachute Infantry Regiment, who would cross the River Waal in boats 2 km downstream of the bridge and then attack the north end.
-The boats were requested for late afternoon, however they did not arrive as requested.
+The boats were requested for late afternoon but they did not arrive as requested.
 The 1st and 5th Battalions, Coldstream Guards, were attached to the division.
-A supply attempt by 35 C-47s (out of 60 sent) was unsuccessful; the supplies were dropped from a high altitude and could not be recovered.
+A supply attempt by 35 C-47s (out of 60 sent) failed; the supplies were dropped from a high altitude and could not be recovered.
 Bad weather over English bases prevented the scheduled big glider mission carrying the 325th Glider Infantry Regiment from taking off, ending any hope for the scheduled reinforcements for the 82nd Airborne.